Art jewelry: Critique of preciousness

+History

-Arts and crafts jewelry
+Arts and Crafts and Art Nouveau jewelry

 The art jewelry that emerged in the first years of the twentieth century was a reaction to Victorian taste, and the heavy and ornate jewelry, often machine manufactured, that was popular in the nineteenth century.
 According to Elyse Zorn Karlin, "For most jewelers, art jewelry was a personal artistic quest as well as a search for a new national identity.
 Based on a combination of historical references, reactions to regional and world events, newly available materials and other factors, art jewelry reflected a country's identity while at the same time being part of a larger international movement of design reform."
 Initially art jewelry appealed to a select group of clients with artistic taste, but it was quickly picked up by commercial firms, making it widely available.

 There are many different movements that contributed to the category of art jewelry as we know it today.
 As part of the English Arts and Crafts movement, flourishing between 1860 and 1920, Charles Robert Ashbee and his Guild and School of Handicraft produced the earliest arts and crafts jewelry in a guild setting.
 Presenting their work as an antidote to industrial production, the first generation of arts and crafts jewelers believed that an object should be designed and made by the same person, although their lack of specialist training meant that much of this jewelry has an appealing handmade quality.
 Responding to changes in fashion, as well as the Victorian taste for wearing sets, arts and crafts jewelers made pendants, necklaces, brooches, belt buckles, cloak clasps and hair combs that were worn solo.
 Arts and crafts jewelry also tended to favor materials with little intrinsic value that could be used for their artistic effects.
 Base metals, semi-precious stones like opals, moonstones and turquoise, misshapen pearls, glass and shell, and the plentiful use of Vitreous enamel, allowed jewelers to be creative and to produce affordable objects.
+In addition to Charles Robert Ashbee, other significant figures in the movement included William Morris, whose design philosophy emphasized a return to traditional craftsmanship, and John Ruskin, whose writings promoted the rejection of industrialization in decorative arts.
+Scottish architect Charles Rennie Mackintosh contributed to Arts & Crafts aesthetics by incorporating stylized floral and geometric motifs into jewelry and metalwork.
+T. J. Cobden-Sanderson, who first coined the term ‘Arts & Crafts’ in 1887, played a crucial role in spreading its ideals.
+Additionally, Henry Cole, Owen Jones, Matthew Digby Wyatt, and Richard Redgrave helped establish the foundation for the movement by advocating for thoughtful design and high-quality craftsmanship.